No sooner have we reached Scotland than we make tracks to leave it again.

 Hundreds of hanging mirrors suspended from trees, twisting in an odd, mercurial light; a steel box you walk into and feel you’re hovering on the reflected lake; and, after a climb up a wooded hill, a large brick igloo-type building I later discover is called The Skylight.

-It’s a small town built around a single Y shaped main road, but we still can’t find the farm building.
-We call in on the local police station just for directions, but the lady police officer snaps into action – first Geordie accent of the tour: “follow me”.
+It’s a small town built just around a single Y shaped main road, but we still can’t find the farm building.
+We call in on the local police station just for directions, but the lady police officer snaps into action – first Geordie accent of the tour: “Why aye, follow me”.

 We pass up and down the Bellingham ‘High’ Road behind her huge Police Ranger car and it becomes clear she’s searching for the farm too.

 On the fourth or fifth pass of the town, going at funereal pace now, with the occasional desperate “whoop” of the siren, the police officer swivelling her head this way and that, kids following us on bicycles, laughing, she strikes lucky and finds at last the very large, established for centuries, farm.

-Embarrassed, the police lady tries to make up for her boggled police work by getting us to wind down the window and telling us officiously – with a slight hint of sheepishness – the exact opening and closing times of the local co-op supermarket and how the pub in town is very nice.
+Embarrassed, the police lady tries to make up for her boggled police work by getting us to wind down the window and telling us officiously – with just the slightest hint of sheepishness – the exact opening and closing times of the local co-op supermarket and how the pub in town is very nice.

-We make our way back into town later to check out this local pub – the pub of course being the living room for every British town: a psychiatrist’s surgery, a cupid’s den, the stands at the football ground, a bus shelter bench.
+We make our way back into town later to check out this local pub – the pub of course being the living room for every British town.
+While at times also standing as its psychiatrist’s surgery, a cupid’s den, stands of a football ground or bus shelter bench.

 Death quiet (“why is there never any music in your pubs?
-You INVENTED pop music!” says Passpartout) but with deafening shouting.
+You INVENTED pop music!” says Passpartout) but still with deafening shouting.
 Food stopped hours ago.

-We head back to our rural retreat and eat pork pies (Passepartout disenchanted once again) with a yellow moon and high stars outside our window on the black sky, like dandruff on an old men’s jacket.
+We head back to our rural retreat and eat pork pies (Passepartout disenchanted once again) with a yellow moon outside our window on the black sky.
+The high stars like dandruff on an old men’s jacket.